danilonakai/chess/README.md

 Pawn logic is handled inline in the `MOVE_CALCULATORS` dispatch table, which maps each `PIECE_TYPE` to a function.
 Queen reuses rook + bishop calculators.

 Check detection (`isKingInCheck`) simulates every opponent move and checks whether any lands on the king's square.
-Legality filtering (`getLegalMoves`) applies every candidate move to a state snapshot and discards moves that leave the king in check — making it impossible to play into check.
+Legality filtering (`getLegalMoves`) applies every candidate move to a state snapshot and discards moves that leave the king in check, making it impossible to play into check.

 ### Command Pattern (history)